 WaterSense partners contribute to the program's success by enhancing the market for water–efficient products, practices, and services.
 Each year WaterSense recognizes those partners who have gone above and beyond in supporting WaterSense.
-The winners are typically announced at a Partner of the Year awards luncheon at the annual WaterSmart Innovations Conference and Exposition in Las Vegas, Nevada.
+The winners are typically announced at a Partner of the Year awards luncheon in October at the annual WaterSmart Innovations Conference and Exposition in Las Vegas, Nevada.

 2021 WaterSense Partners of the Year